 Revised Pre-Purchase Examination Certificate and New Pre-Purchase Examination Guidance Notes

-On 2nd June 2011 the RCVS Council approved a revised pre-purchase examination certificate and a new "guidance notes" to replace the existing "joint memorandum".
+On 2nd June 2011 the RCVS Council approved a revised pre-purchase examination certificate and a new "guidance notes*" to replace the existing "joint memorandum" (*the Guidance Notes were further updated in 2012).
 These documents were developed by the BEVA Pre-purchase Examination Committee, chaired by Malcolm Morley, and came into use on 8th September 2011, the first day of BEVA congress.
 The documents had been overdue for review, remaining unchanged since 1986.
 As an example, the existing joint memorandum states that "in the present state of knowledge, it is not possible to store and analyse blood samples" and makes no mention of flexion tests or trotting on a circle on a firm surface.
 The certificate has been updated to reflect current practice and comply with recent RCVS guidance regarding examinations where the seller is a client of the examining veterinary surgeon.

 (1) The current documents remain in use until the 8th September 2011.

-(2) The new "BEVA/RCVS Guidance Notes on the Examination of a Horse on Behalf of a Prospective Purchaser (amended 2011)" replace the joint memorandum.
-They will be available in the public domain and have been written in plain English for prospective purchasers as well as veterinary surgeons.
+(2) The new "BEVA/RCVS Guidance Notes on the Examination of a Horse on Behalf of a Prospective Purchaser (amended 2012)" replace 2011 version which had replaced the joint memorandum.
+They are available in the public domain and have been written in plain English for prospective purchasers as well as veterinary surgeons.

 (3) The new certificate records whether the seller or their agent are clients of the examining veterinary surgeon or their practice.

 (4) The new certificate records whether the examining veterinary surgeon or their practice have attended the horse and if they have, an opinion is given regarding the significance of any veterinary history.